earthkid123/earthkid123.github.io/contact.md

 permalink: /contact/
 ---

-Don't be a stranger if you want to reach out to me contact me!
+Don't be a stranger if you want to reach out to me contact me or click the Facebook/Twitter links below

 Email: abel.joseph246@gmail.com